Generating New Product Ideas

 yourself Some of you, having heard about

-323, may enter the course with an idea for a new product, either something completely
+323, may enter the course with an idea for a new product, either something

-adapted in a way that might meet with success in the
+think could be adapted in a way that might meet with success in the

 For many of you, the pre-assignment should have yielded at least one strong new product idea.
 For this assignment, the bottom line is: